 These patients are at higher risk for developing interstitial lung disease due to pulmonary inflammation, as well as respiratory failure due to diaphragm and intercostal muscle weakness.
 They are also at greater risk for congestive heart failure, myocardial infarction, and myocarditis leading to cardiac arrhythmias and conduction defects.

 Classically associated with systemic lupus erythematosus, a malar or butterfly rash may also occur in DM.
 Appearing bilaterally on the cheeks in a symmetric distribution, the rash is reddish-purple, scaly, and non-pruritic.
+Of particular note, the facial rash seen in Polymyositis and Dermomyositis includes the nasolabial folds.

 Both these signs refer to the characteristic distribution of erythema and poikiloderma (mixed hyperpigmentation and hypopigmentation).
 The rash appears in the areas a shawl would cover when worn, specifically the upper back and arms, hence the name shawl sign.
 V-sign refers to appearance of a rash on the upper chest and anterior neck.